lavecat/youtube-source-lavecat-fork/README.md

-# youtube-source
+# youtube-source-lavecat-fork
-A rewritten YouTube source manager for Lavaplayer.
+A rewritten YouTube source manager for Lavaplayer. ( fork by lavecat LOL )

 This source aims to provide robustness by leveraging multiple InnerTube clients for requests.
 Where one client fails, another will try to load the request.